 IMLS Data Collection

-State Library Survey
+State Library Administrative Agency Survey

-The State Library Agency Survey (SLAA) provides descriptive data about state library agencies for all fifty states and the District of Columbia.
+The State Library Administrative Agency Survey (SLAA) provides descriptive data about state library agencies for all fifty states and the District of Columbia.

-Public Library Survey
+Public Libraries Survey

-The Public Library Survey (PLS) provides national descriptive data on the status of public libraries in the United States and its territories.
-Data are collected from over 9,000 public library systems with over 17,000 public library outlets.
-Read Washington's profile (PDF, 345 KB) from the most recent PLS publication.
+The Public Libraries Survey (PLS) provides national descriptive data on the status of public libraries in the United States and its territories.
+Explore state profiles representing more than 9,000 public library systems and over 17,000 public library outlets.